 This is a really historically rich novel.
 Alongside the whaling industry, there is alludes to racism the white people direct towards aboriginal people, many of whom make up the Davidson’s whaling crew – important to remember that they still face oppression to this day, of course.

 I really enjoyed Rush!
 Oh! and loved the beautiful illustrations of the whales and characters that pepper the text.
-I was kindly sent postcards of some of the illustrations from Virago and Little Brown Book Company along with a review copy – thanks guys!

 Why should it win?